-Abstracts are invited for paper presentations, posters and symposia that engage with the Conference theme.
+Abstracts are invited for presentations, posters and symposia that engage with the Conference theme, if relevant to your work, or explore other topics in higher education research.
 All submissions are subject to a blind peer review process.

-For all submissions, except posters, the requirement is for a 400-word abstract.
-The different presentation formats are outlined below.
+For all submissions the requirement is for a 400-word abstract.